Primary school teacher?

 Most course providers require a good honours degree for PGCE/PGDE entry.
 Primary teacher training is open to graduates in all subjects, but a degree in a curriculum subject area, e.g. English, science, or mathematics, increases your chances.
 Some disciplines, e.g. sociology, media studies and psychology, are scrutinised for relevance to the curriculum and your pre-university education may be taken into account.

-Most applications for PGCE/PGDE courses are made through the Graduate Teacher Training Registry (GTTR) in the autumn before you wish to commence training.
-In Northern Ireland, you should apply directly to the course providers.
+Most applications for PGCE/PGDE courses in England and Wales are made in the autumn before you wish to commence training through UCAS Teacher Training .
+In Scotland you will need to apply through Universities and Colleges Admissions Service (UCAS) .
+In Northern Ireland, you should apply directly to the course providers, usually in November and December.
 Competition for places is high and early application is advised.

 The Assessment Only (AO) route leading to QTS is possible for candidates who have a degree alongside a substantial amount of teaching experience in the UK, but do not have QTS.
 This involves submitting a portfolio of evidence of your work and a day-long assessment where you are observed whilst teaching at your school.

-The Overseas Trained Teacher Programme (OTTP) is available for teachers who have qualified in other countries and wish to teach in the UK.
-Contact the UK NARIC (National Recognition Information Centre for the United Kingdom) to find out whether your qualifications are equivalent to a UK degree.
+To find out whether your qualifications are equivalent to a UK degree contact the UK NARIC (National Recognition Information Centre for the United Kingdom) .
 Teachers who qualified in Australia, New Zealand, Canada and the USA are recognised as having QTS and are automatically able to teach in England without any further training.